 Adding new API keys for clients

-In your Elegant Themes members area under “My Account” > “API Keys” you have the option to create new API keys under your Elegant Themes membership account.
+In your Elegant Themes members area under “My Account” > API Keys, you have the option to create new API keys under your Elegant Themes membership account.

-Many Divi developers will use their own API to allow their clients to get updates to their theme and plugins as long as that client is on an on-going update or maintenance plan with them.
-But, if that client decides to stop the maintenance plan at some stage in the future then most developers would also want to stop that client from using their Elegant Themes membership for updates.
-The developer would then ask the client to go and buy their own membership (perhaps via an affiliate link) at Elegant Themes.
+Many Divi developers will use their own API on client websites to allow their clients to get updates to their theme and plugins as long as that client is on an ongoing update or maintenance plan with them.
+Essentially the client is not paying for Divi and the developer is giving them a copy to use on their website.

 How to manage multiple API keys?

 The Elegant Themes API dashboard allows you to create any number of new API keys which are then listed in your API Keys section.

 Your API Keys section will give you your Username and a list of your API Keys.
 For each API key you can now;